Lemon-Soup/Lemon-Soup/README.md

 #### About Me

-- 🔭 I'm interested in the application of computational methods to investigate social science issues, particularly the experiences of young people growing up online
+- 🔭 I'm interested in the application of computational methods to investigate our digital lives, particularly the experiences of young people growing up online
-- 🥁 MSc Thesis: An Study on Performativity of Recommender Systems on YouTube
+- 🥁 MSc Thesis: A Study on Performativity of Recommender Systems on YouTube
-- 🌱 I'm currently working on a project to improve Digital Inclusion in the UK
+- 🌱 I'm currently working on research for Meta into competition in generative AI foundation models
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sophiehiscock/)

 #### Professional Experience